LuxProvide/QuantumFPGA/docs/reporting_profiling.md

         * We have a data-dependency at line 59
         * For each loop iteration, the Intel® oneAPI DPC++/C++ Compiler takes 3 cycles to compute the result of the addition and then stores it in the variable temp_sum
         * We either need to remove the data dependency or to relax it

-!!! tig "Analyzing the final FPGA Image report"
-    === "Question"
-        * Open `/project/home/p200117/FPGA/06-shift_register/src/shift_register.fpga.prj/reports/report.html`
-        * Did the shift register solve the problem ?
-What is now the Initialization Interval ?
-    === "Solution"
-        * We can force the II using `#pragma II <N>` but it will trigger an error if it can reduced it
-        * The shift register is a very efficient design pattern for FPGA programming as it increase the dependence distance between loops.
-        * **Relaxation** means increasing this distance

 ## Profiling